-28.4 Dental Plan
+29.4 Dental Plan

 The University shall maintain the following Dental Plan and shall pay one hundred percent (100%) of the monthly premiums.
+Dental Care: (100% Basic and Supplementary Basic; 75% Major and Supplementary Major and 50% Orthodontics) - for the employee, spouse and dependent children.

-PLAN A: Basic dental services - Plan pays one hundred percent (100%) of items covered, such as extractions and fillings.
+Basic: Dental Services - Plan pays one hundred percent (100%) of items covered, such as extractions and fillings.

-PLAN B: Crowns, Bridge and Dentures - Plan pays seventy-five percent (75%).
-Note: The Plan pays a maximum of \$1500 per calendar year for combined services in PLAN A and PLAN B.
+Major: Crowns, Bridge and Dentures - Plan pays seventy-five percent (75%).
+Note: The Plan pays a maximum of \$1500 per calendar year for combined services in basic and major.

-PLAN C: Orthodontic - Plan pays fifty percent (50%) of services for employees and dependent children up to a lifetime maximum of one thousand five hundred dollars (\$1500) per person.
+Orthodontic: Plan pays fifty percent (50%) of services for employees and dependent children up to a lifetime maximum of one thousand five hundred dollars (\$1500) per person.

-28.5 Group Life and Accidental Death & Dismemberment (AD&D) Insurance
+29.5 Group Life and Accidental Death & Dismemberment (AD&D) Insurance

 The University shall maintain Group Life and Accidental Death & Dismemberment Insurance Plans and shall pay one hundred percent (100%) of the monthly premiums.
+Term Life Insurance of two times (2x) annual salary in the event of employee's death; and Accidental Death & Dismemberment of two times (2x) annual salary.

 The University shall also offer Optional Life Insurance (employee and/or spousal coverage) with premiums one hundred percent (100%) employee-paid.

-28.6 Long Term Disability (LTD)
+29.6 Long Term Disability (LTD)